Of Crowns & Chains

 Unit System – Each unit represents a division (≈20,000 soldiers), with many divisions fitting inside a single tile.

-Wars, Ceasefires & Limited Alliances – Occupy tiles and declare wars; hostilities can end in ceasefire (peace conferences in-development).
+Wars, Ceasefires & Limited Alliances – Occupy tiles and declare wars.
 Cascading calls-to-arms can pull suzerains, vassals and allies into conflict; tiles can be occupied and liberated.
-Alliances cannot be negotiated yet (only historical alliances are active on game start).
+Alliances cannot be negotiated (only historical alliances are active on game start).

 Available Tables (0)